filipecalegario/awesome-generative-ai/README.md

 ## Inbox: Text and Natural Language Processing

+* [Why LLaMa Is A Big Deal | Hackaday](https://hackaday.com/2023/03/22/why-llama-is-a-big-deal/): post that discusses the impact of LLaMa and Alpaca in popularizing LLMs and even using them in small hardware devices
 * [logspace-ai/langflow](https://github.com/logspace-ai/langflow): a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows
 * [More than you've asked for: A Comprehensive Analysis of Novel Prompt Injection Threats to Application-Integrated Large Language Models](https://arxiv.org/abs/2302.12173): paper on LLM Security
 * [Cohere AI](https://docs.cohere.ai/): a way to integrate state-of-the-art language models to applications